roman-milk/roman-milk.github.io/a-tale-noir.md

+===

- ****** A Tale Noir ****** bysubslutjenna© "Try to relax a bit Miss," Hugo told her.
+"Try to relax a bit Miss," Hugo told her.
 "And prepare for Master to come see you," he finished.
 Pushing the tray and smiling at her as he walked away.
 The injection already taking effect, Rachel could only weakly watch Hugo leave.

  And all she could even think to do or say was to weakly smile and whisper, "Bye."